ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/00-introduction/01-introduction.md

 [Slide 3]

-For course related questions, please email the course help email which is cc310-help@ksu.edu.
+For course related questions, please email the course help group which can be reached using your KSU email by typing cc310 and hit tab to auto complete.
-If you are using an email other than your KSU address, please email the longer email shown here.
+If you are using an email other than your KSU address, please email the group email shown in the syllabus.

 [Slide 4]